myShoggoth/deckbuilder/README.md

   src/DeckBuilding/Dominion/Types.hs for details.
 3. Try it out/debug it interactively with `stack ghci`
 4. Change app/Main.hs to use your strategy.
-5. If you do and you like it, submit a MR!
+5. If you do and you like it, submit a PR!

 To implement the cards for an expansion: